What Is the Apocalypse? 10 Things Christians Should Know

 3. What Daniel Tells Us about the Apocalypse

 “And from the time that the regular sacrifice is abolished and the abomination of desolation is set up, there will be 1,290 days…But as for you, Daniel, go your way to the end; then you will enter into rest and rise again for your allotted portion at the end of the age” (Daniel 12:11,13 NAS).

 Rabbis have told Israel the Book of Daniel is about dreams and don’t teach from this Old Testament prophet.
 Daniel lived his faith when taken captive to Babylon as a teen, and God blessed his faithfulness.
 Had the Jewish Rabbis understood Daniel’s prophecies, they would have known about their return from captivity, when and where Jesus would be born, and that Jerusalem would be destroyed in 70 A.D.
 (Daniel 9:20-27 NAS).

 The Angel Gabriel appeared to Daniel telling him about the 70 weeks decreed and how his people would be desolate.
-Educated by the angel, Daniel knew about coming kings and the abomination of desolation and the time of his appearance (Daniel 11:32-35).
+Educated by the angel, Daniel knew about the coming kings and the abomination of desolation and the time of his appearance (Daniel 11:32-35).
 Gabriel introduced Daniel to the great prince, Michael, who stands guard over Israel.
 (Daniel 10:21).
-But he promised “…at that time your people, everyone who is found written in the book, will be rescued.”
+But he promised, “…at that time your people, everyone who is found written in the book, will be rescued.”
 He told Daniel about this dreadful three and one-half years.
-Then God sealed up Daniel’s words until the end time, but we have come to understand Daniel’s words.
+Then God sealed up Daniel’s words until the end of time, but we have come to understand Daniel’s words.